This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-If you have been diagnosed with mesothelioma, you are probably trying to learn as much as you can as quickly as you can about this rare and challenging condition.
+If you have been diagnosed with mesothelioma, you need information and to learn as much as you can as quickly as you can about this rare and challenging condition.
 Though medical science is still working to find a cure, there are a number of important things that are known and understood about mesothelioma.
 Here are a few facts to get you started:

 - Mesothelioma is caused by exposure to asbestos.
-Asbestos is a mineral that was used in a number of industrial and occupational settings in the United States, as well as extensively in the United States military and in particular in the U.S. Navy and on ships.
+Asbestos is a mineral that was used in a number of industrial and occupational settings in the United States.
+It was used especially heavily in the United States military and in particular in the U.S. Navy and on ships.

 - There are four types of mesothelioma: pleural (which impacts the cavity in which the lungs are found), peritoneal (which impacts the abdominal cavity), pericardial (which impacts the cavity that holds the heart), and testicular (which impacts the testes).
 Pleural and peritoneal are the most common types, while the other two are extremely rare.